After How to Protect Your Home Against a Wildfire

 By applying a white wash to your glass windows, you can block a lot of the radiant heat from coming through the panes and and thus stop your curtains and furnishings from catching on fire.
 As soon as you’re told a fire is near your neighborhood, brush on some white wash to cover those windows.
 After the emergency just use a garden hose to remove the white wash.

 PRO TIP: Apply Flamecheck M-111 to the curtains and furnishings inside your home.
 This application adds an extra layer of fire protection, and will keep your soft furnishings from igniting from radiant heat.
-Flamecheck M-111 works by making a melamine carbon shield when exposed to high temperatures (which will not support combustion).
+Since 2012 furniture manufactures are no longer required to treat soft furninshings with flame retardants.